Mfallh/module2_dataviz/README.md

 ## Overview

-The objective of our project was to source and interpret real world data with visualizations this project is to practice creating and interpreting different types of visualizations using real world data.
+The objective of our project was to source and interpret real world data and to practice creating and interpreting different types of visualizations using real world data.

 We decided to focus on measuring the impact of COVID on happiness via the data found in the [World Happiness Report](https://worldhappiness.report/ed/2021/)